Satisfactory Academic Progress

 - A student must be enrolled as an admitted student in a program of study for a degree or certificate at Saint Xavier University.

 - A student must be in good academic standing.
-A cumulative 2.0 grade-point average must be maintained.
+Undergraduate students must maintain a cumulative 2.0 grade-point average; graduate students must maintain a cumulative 3.0 grade-point average.

 - A student must cumulatively complete at least 66.7 percent of attempted credit hours.
 A letter grade of F will not be counted in the completion rate.
 Courses accepted as transfer credit will be counted in the completion rate.

 - A student is expected to complete his or her educational objectives within 150 percent of the specified number of credit hours for his or her program.
 The maximum number of undergraduate hours that can be attempted is 180, including any courses accepted as transfer credit.
 If it is determined that a student cannot complete his/her program within 180 attempted credits, the student becomes ineligible to received financial aid.

 - Repeat courses are considered in the calculation of progress.